 The Compensation Committee believes these changes have been responsive to feedback from investors and enhance the performance orientation of our executive compensation program.
-Following further shareholder outreach in Fall 2013, we received overwhelming positive response to the changes that were made in 2013, and none of our shareholders advocated for any substantial changes to our executive compensation program.
-Notwithstanding this positive reception, the Board and Committee will continue to explore ways in which Charles River's executive compensation programs could be improved, and we remain committee to ongoing engagement with our shareholders on the various corporate governance topics that are of interest to them.
+Following further shareholder outreach in fall 2014, we received overwhelming positive response to the changes that were made during the preceding two years, and none of our shareholders advocated for any substantial changes to our executive compensation program.
+Notwithstanding this positive reception, the Board and Committee will continue to explore ways in which Charles River's executive compensation programs could be improved, and we remain committed to ongoing engagement with our shareholders on the various corporate governance topics that are of interest to them.